-Sovereign Group Limited have grown to be one of the largest manufactures and installers of PVC-u windows and composite door suppliers within the public sector which spans 44 years of continued success.
+Sovereign Group Limited have grown to be one of the largest manufacturers and installers of PVC-u windows and composite door within the public sector spaning 44 years of continued success.

-The company continues in providing our clients with a full range of products and services to enable them to provide the best options for each individual project or scheme, which now includes aluminium window systems, timber windows, roofline products, in-house manufactured composite doors and fire doors and the very latest PVC-u products, profiles and colour ranges available.
+The company continues to provide our clients with a full range of products and services to enable them to provide the best options for each individual project or scheme, which now includes aluminium window systems, timber windows, roofline products, in-house manufactured composite doors and fire doors and the very latest PVC-u products, profiles and colour ranges available.